-55 Students who score above 580 on the English language part of the College Board Examination will take INGL 3103 - Intermediate English I and INGL 3104 - Intermediate English II, and those courses do not require take lab courses
+Students who score above 580 on the English language part of the College Board Examination will take INGL 3103 - Intermediate English I and INGL 3104 - Intermediate English II, and those courses do not require take lab courses a.
+A score of 595 or above on the Mathematics component of the Academic Aptitude Test (as administered by the College Board Entrance Examination Board).

-56 Student must meet one of the following requirements:
+Student must meet one of the following requirements: